SFDO-Tooling/CumulusCI/docs/config.rst

                 outputdir: robot/projectName/results

 This assumes that robot tests for your project live under the ``robotframework/tests`` directory.
+Now all users who work in this repository can run ``cci task run robot --org <org_name>`` and not have know anything about the options for the task!

 Add a Custom Task
 ********************************
 Say that you want to take the above example and create a custom task named ``robot_run_all`` to make it more apparent what this task is doing.

-Lookup the Python class that is associated with the standard task.
+First, lookup the Python class associated with the standard task ``robot``.
 You can do this by going to the `internal CumulusCI file <https://github.com/SFDO-Tooling/CumulusCI/blob/master/cumulusci/cumulusci.yml>`_ and looking for the corresponding tasks `class value <https://github.com/SFDO-Tooling/CumulusCI/blob/d038f606d97f50a71ba1d2d6e9462a249b28864e/cumulusci/cumulusci.yml#L400>`_.

 Now you can add the following under the ``tasks:`` section of your ``cumulusci.yml`` file, include the value we retrieved for ``class_path``.